| |

 amanat and nemat” and spent night and day nurturing Maulana

-Hasan, Maulana Husain, Maulatena Zainab and Maulatena Umme Kulsum.
+Hasan, Maulana Husain, Maulaatona Zainab and Maulaatona Umme Kulsum.

 In her 8 years of marriage she never complained of destitution or